Will the Grizzlies cover the spread vs. the Rockets? Promo Codes, Betting Trends, Records ATS

 Grizzlies Betting Records & Stats

-- Memphis has combined with its opponent to score more than 213.5 points in 13 of 22 games this season.
+- Memphis has played 16 games this season that have gone over 211.5 combined points scored.

-- Memphis has a 219-point average over/under in its contests this season, 5.5 more points than this game's point total.
+- Memphis has a 219.1-point average over/under in its outings this season, 7.6 more points than this game's total.

-- The Grizzlies have come away with two wins in the 13 contests they have been listed as the underdogs in this season.
+- The Grizzlies have been chosen as underdogs in 14 games this year and have walked away with the win two times (14.3%) in those games.

-- Memphis has a record of 1-2 when it is set as the underdog by +220 or more by bookmakers this season.
+- This season, Memphis has won two of its 11 games, or 18.2%, when it is the underdog by at least +140 on the moneyline.

-- The moneyline set for this matchup implies Memphis has a 31.2% chance of walking away with the win.
+- The moneyline set for this matchup implies Memphis has a 41.7% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!